-To pass the course, you must obtain at least a grade of 5 out of 10.
+To pass the course, you must obtain at least a grade of 5 out of 10 (or 50 out of 100).

-These tests are expected to be carried out in person but if the health circumstances require:

-In the case of online assessment, it is important to highlight that, in any test, the student https://protecciondatos.unizar.es/sites/protecciondatos.unizar.es/files/users/lopd/gdocencia\1
+These tests are expected to be carried out in person but if the health circumstances require it, they will be carried out in a semipresential or online manner.
+In the case of online assessment, it is important to highlight that, in any test, the student may be recorded, and may exercise their rights through the procedure indicated in https://protecciondatos.unizar.es/sites/protecciondatos.unizar.es/files/users/lopd/gdocencia\reducida.pdf?

 The necessary software will be used to check the originality of the activities carried out.
+The detection of plagiarism or copying in an activity will imply the rating of 0 points in it